fboes/blogophon/docs/markdown.md

 Title:     Title                                    # Title of document.
 If not set the first line of your Markdown will be used as title.
 Description: Some nice text                         # Teaser text.
 If not set will be generated from article text.
 For details see below.
 Date:      Wed Aug 25 2016 19:13:32 GMT+0200 (CEST) # Publishing date.
 If not set this will be taken from the file date.
-Modified:  Wed Aug 25 2016 19:18:32 GMT+0200 (CEST) # Last modified date.
-If not set this will be taken from the publishing date.
+DateModified: Wed Aug 25 2016 19:18:32 GMT+0200 (CEST) # Last modified date.
+If not set this will be taken from the file date publishing date.
 Keywords:  Tag, Tag                                 # Comma-separated list of keywords / tags.
 Twitter:   \#Hashtag and some text                  # This text will be used on Twitter.
 If not set will default to title of document.
 Classes:   Images                                   # Sets the article type.
 E.g. `Images`, `Link`.
 This will be used as `class` attribute on the article, allowing for special CSS.